George Hein: Education and teaching

 Hein earned his BA from Cornell University, and later attended the University of Michigan where he gained his PhD in Chemistry.
 He did his post-doctoral research as the California Institute of Technology (Caltech), and was hired for a position at Boston University as an Associate Professor in Chemistry in 1962.
 He lived in Newton for a decade before moving to Cambridge where he began to get more actively involved with education organizations.
 He resigned from Boston University after three years and got involved in local programs, particularly the Educational Development Center in Newton, MA started by MIT physics professor Jerrold Zacharias in response to the tensions of the Cold War and on the heels of the repercussions of the Second World War.
 He worked in the Elementary Science Program.

 He become a professor at Lesley University in 1975, Director of the Program Evaluation and Research Group at Lesley College in 1980, and became Professor Emeritus in 1998.

 Recognition, fellowships, and awards

-He was a Fulbright Research Fellow in Science Education at Kings’ College, London (1990), visiting faculty member at the University of Leicester Museum Studies Program (1996), Howard Hughes Visiting Scholar at the California Institute of Technology (1998), Osher Fellow at The Exploratorium in San Francisco (1999), Visiting Professor at University of Technology, Sydney (2000), Research Fellow at the Center for Education and Museum Studies at the Smithsonian Institution (2009-10), and Guest Scholar at The J. Paul Getty Museum in 2011.
+He was a Fulbright Research Fellow in Science Education at King's College, London (1990), visiting faculty member at the University of Leicester Museum Studies Program (1996), Howard Hughes Visiting Scholar at the California Institute of Technology (1998), Osher Fellow at The Exploratorium in San Francisco (1999), Visiting Professor at University of Technology, Sydney (2000), Research Fellow at the Center for Education and Museum Studies at the Smithsonian Institution (2009–10), and Guest Scholar at The J. Paul Getty Museum in 2011.